-And a fat-to-protein ratio of about 60%.
+And a fat-to-protein ratio of about 59%.

-Near-average protein.
+Above-average protein.
 Above-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to other dry dog foods.

-Tender and True Dog Food
+Tender and True Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.